-We interview Pete Woods and Casey Allen, from the team behind the Voodoo Chille comic book series which will have the Kickstarter crowdfunding campaign next month and you can reserve the first 2 issues from there Launches on August 13th 2021.
+We interview Pete Woods and Casey Allen, from the team behind the Voodoo Chille comic book series which has a campaign on Kickstarter live till Aug 31st & you can reserve the first 2 issues from there.
 We also reviewed the first issue and free preview is also available and from our review (for the 1st issue).
 Pete and Casey talk about their inspiration, experience with crowdfunding, advice for anyone interested in making an indie comic and much more!
 Please read on to know more about them and their work!

 Synopsis of the Comic (Context)-